multigres/site/blog/2025-10-20-generalized-consensus.md

 [Start with Part 1: Defining the Problem](/consensus)

 We believe this framework opens new possibilities for consensus systems that can adapt to modern cloud architectures while maintaining the safety guarantees we depend on.

-_If you have comments or questions, please start a discussion on the [Multigres GitHub](https://github.com/multigres/multigres/discussions) repository._